 A woman standing in an art studio next to an easel displaying a painting of sailboats on water at sunset.
 She is wearing a beige blouse with red elephants, navy capris, and black sandals, and is holding a blue cloth.
 There are art supplies on a table to her right and a small window on the right side of the room.

-I’m Aruna Rao, an impressionist coastal painter based in Florida, creating seascape oil paintings that capture the shifting moods of light along the coast.
+I’m Aruna Rao, an impressionist coastal painter based in Florida, creating coastal oil paintings that capture the shifting moods of light along the shore.

 I grew up in a literary family in India, surrounded by stories and art from around the world.
 The works of French Impressionists like Degas, Monet, and Van Gogh first ignited my love for painting.

-After moving to the U.S., I spent several years in the IT industry before returning to painting, earning an MFA in Painting from the Academy of Art University in San Francisco.
+After moving to the United States, I spent several years in the IT industry before returning to painting.
+I later earned an MFA in Painting from the Academy of Art University in San Francisco and have since devoted myself full-time to painting and the continual pursuit of growth as an artist.

 My Coastal Light Series is represented by Sheldon Fine Art (Naples & Newport) and Thornwood Gallery (San Antonio).